British Library Sound Archive - West African Recordings

 Recorded by A.V.
 King, in Nassarawa, Jos (Nigeria), 1962.

 Anthony V. King worked as an ethnomusicologist throughout Africa during the 1960s, '70s and '80s and made hundreds of recordings of many different cultures’ music, as well as collected the work of nearly twenty other recordists, all of whom were working throughout the African continent.
 His collection is extensive, numbering 425 reel-to-reel tapes.
-The majority of his collection is comprised of Hausa music from Niger and Nigeria, with examples of possession songs (wak'ar bori), political songs (wak'ar siyasa), praise songs (wak'ar yabo), religious songs (wak'ar juyin shago) and entertainment songs (wak'ar nasha'di), unaccompanied or with various combinations of instruments.
-Anthony V. King is academically renowned for his publication Glossary of Hausa music and its Social Contexts (1971).
+The majority of his collection comprises Hausa music from Niger and Nigeria, with examples of possession songs (wak'ar bori), political songs (wak'ar siyasa), praise songs (wak'ar yabo), religious songs (wak'ar juyin shago) and entertainment songs (wak'ar nasha'di), unaccompanied or with various combinations of instruments.
+Anthony V. King is academically renowned for his publication Glossary of Hausa music and its Social Contexts (1971) and was one of the founding curators of the British Library’s ethnographic music collections.

 Track 2 – 00:04:13 – [British Library reference number C53/32]